Can Edge Probing Tasks Reveal Linguistic Knowledge in QA Models?: RQ1: EP Tests Fine-Tuned Encoders

-For \squad\, we do not have access to the test data, therefore, we report the results on dev data.
+For \squad\, the test data is not publicly available, therefore, we report the results on dev data.
 We changed \hotpot\ instances to \squad\ style ones by providing the relevant sentences as the context, which is given for the train and dev data, but not for the test data.
 Therefore, we only report the results on the dev data.

-For \squad\ and \multirc, the results are somewhat lower than the best results reported in the literature with similar architectures (88.5 \cite{DBLP:conf/naacl/DevlinCLT19} and 70.4 \cite{superglue-neurips}).
-This is possibly because we use a max length of 128 in the encoder, whereas a max length of 512 would have produced the state-of-the-art results.
-However, we do not investigate this further because from the results it is clear that the performance on QA tasks has no significant correlation with the performance on the EP tests, which is what we are interested in.
-For \record, the results are slightly better \cite{record-leaderboard}.
-For \hotpot, no fair evaluation is possible because of data modifications.
+For \squad\ and \multirc, the results are somewhat lower than the best results reported in the literature with similar architectures ($88.5$ for \citet{DBLP:conf/naacl/DevlinCLT19} and $70.4$ for \citet{superglue-neurips}).\footnote{We use a max length of 128 in the encoder, whereas a max length of 512 produces comparable results.
+However, the target test results and EP test results are not correlated, therefore, we do not investigate this further.} For \record, the results are slightly better \cite{record-leaderboard}.
+For \hotpot, no fair evaluation is possible due to the data modifications.

 Our EP test results for \srl\ and \coref\ do differ from the previous work \cite{tenney-etal-2019-bert}, but they are comparable with \citet{DBLP:conf/naacl/Liu0BPS19}, which uses the same dataset.
-However, we are more concerned with the fact that the EP test results do not change significantly when a \finetuned\ vs original encoder is used.
-In the randomization experiments, we see that QA \fscore\ drops as expected, and the EP test results do change, but not as significantly as the QA models.
+However, we are more concerned with the fact that the EP test results do not change significantly when a \finetuned\ vs the original encoder is used.
+In the randomization experiments, we see that the QA \fscore\ score drops as expected, and the EP test results do change, but not as significantly as the QA \fscore\ scores.
 This also indicates that improving the performance of the QA model itself might not change the EP test results significantly.